 Nine European Athletes who Deserve to be Recognized

 There are nine European athletes who’ve stood out since the initial international and European championships.
-Read below to find out about the ones that we want to recognize.
+Read more below to learn about the ones that we want to recognize.

 Perhaps you know some of them because you saw them win a medal or a world championship?
 Or maybe just because they excel in their sport.
 It could be that some of the European athletes that we’ll mention are forgotten or you just don’t recognize all of them.
 At any rate, we’re going to tell you about their main successes.